"And I will send fire on Magog and on those who live in security in the coastlands." Ezekiel 39:6

 Egypt was at peace with Israel for decades under President Mubarak.
-However the Muslim Brotherhood seized control in 2011 and changed Egypt, the world's largest Muslim country, into an enemy of Israel.
-A few weeks ago (Summer of 2013), the Egyptian military seized control of the country and is consumed with the internal struggle against the radical Islamists.
+However the Muslim Brotherhood seized control in 2011 and changed Egypt (for awhile) into an enemy of Israel.
+Not long ago (Summer of 2013), the Egyptian military regained control of the country and is consumed with the internal struggle against the radical Islamists.
 As long as the Egyptian military retains control, Egypt will be no worse than neutral to Israel.
 So there is at least a short-term opportunity for this invasion to proceed without Egypt.

 The present-day Iraqis are not terribly fond of Israel, but Iraq is still struggling with various internal terror groups including the remnants of the Islamic State of Iraq and Syria (ISIS).

 Syria is an ancient enemy of Israel and is being supported by Russia and Iran; therefore it will be sympathic to the invasion.
 However the Syrian military is mostly occupied by fighting against the various Islamist groups.
 So we are in a limited window of time during which Syria and Iraq will not be part of the invasion.